ovn-controller(8) OVN Manual ovn-controller(8)

 the chassis would anyway need to monitor most of the

-records in OVN Southbound database, which would save the
+records in the OVN_Southbound database, which would save

-side.
-Typically, set it to true for environments that all
+server side.
+Typically, set it to true for environments

 NOTE: for efficiency and scalability in common scenarios